joseluisserranoricardo/Student-Performance-Analysis/README.md

 ## 📂 Project Structure

-├── figures/ # Screenshots (EDA, cleaning, dashboard)
+├── figures/ (Screenshots of EDA, cleaning, dashboard)

 ├── sql/ (SQL queries for cleaning and validation)